-It’s natural for children to cry, and it’s also natural for parents to become annoyed when their children cry frequently.
-Especially if you’re stumped as to why your child is weeping.
+It’s natural for children to cry, and it’s also natural for parents to become annoyed or burnt out when their children cry frequently, especially if you don’t know why your child is crying.

 It can be difficult to establish the cause of your child’s tears before he or she begins to speak.
 Even when children begin to speak, the reasons for their tears are not always rational—at least not by adult standards.

 You are not alone if you’ve ever had a child scream because the microwave “devoured” their lunch, or if you’ve ever had a tantrum start after telling your child they can’t eat dog food.
 Children invent some unique reasons to cry.

 While it can be perplexing at times, crying can be beneficial at any age.
 According to a 2011 study published in the Journal of Research and Personality, crying can help people feel better in a variety of situations.

 People feel better after weeping if they have emotional support, if crying leads to a resolution or improved understanding, or if they are sobbing because of a happy occurrence, according to researchers.

 It isn’t always necessary to try to get your child to stop crying.
 Children (and adults!) benefit from shedding a few tears.
 Ask yourself, “Why is my child crying?” before you make a decision.
 You’ll be better able to respond to the situation if you can identify the source.